lyovushka/netbook/README.md

 *Q:* How can I start other kernels?

 *A:* You can use `--kernel` argument.
 It accepts kernel names shown by `jupyter-kernelspec list`.

+*Q*: How to see available keybindings?

+*A:* Press 'h' in command mode (i.e. when focus is not in a text area).
+The keybindings are mostly compatible with the classic Jupyter notebook.

 *Q:* How to remap the keys in my terminal?